vyragootoglobal-web/LAZV-CHAIN/README.md

 # LAZV Chain

-LAZV Chain is an experimental, open-source blockchain project.
+LAZV Chain is an open-source blockchain project in early development.

-- No premine
-- No private wallet held
-- Community-driven

-This repository contains a reference node implementation for development and educational purposes.
+This repository provides a **reference node implementation** for developers and community members.

-Run:
-python node.py
+⚠️ Important:
+- This is NOT a production mainnet
+- This is NOT a financial product
+- No guarantees, no promises

+Features:
+- Basic blockchain
+- Peer-to-peer networking
+- Native token model (experimental)

+Anyone can:
+- Run a node locally
+- Extend the code
+- Participate in development

+Vision:
+Community-led blockchain, built step by step.